TIGER-AI-Lab/ABC/README.md

 vision-language model backbone to deeply integrate image features with natural language instructions.

-- ABC is designed to give the user **maximum control** over how images are represented.
+- ABC is designed to give the user **maximum control** over how images are represented in embeddings.
 If you need to use naturral langauge to specify which aspects of an image you want emphasized and represented, ABC is the perfect model for you!

 - The key behind ABC's training is that we pretrain the model using a large dataset of difficult embedding samples, where each batch contains many candidates that are relevant but not quite correct.
 The pretrained model is therefore able to generate embeddings that capture subtle differences.
 After a short finetuning stage, the model ideal for tasks like VQA, where differences in user instructions result in different correct answers (right).